About Me

 From 2018-2022, I was with NVIDIA, at their Seattle robotics lab.
 Recently, I have been working on approaches that tie together language, perception, and action, in order to make robots into robust, versatile assistants for a variety of applications.
 Other areas of interest include human-robot interaction.

-As of 2022, I am excited to have joined the Embodied AI team at FAIR Labs.
+In 2022, I joined the Embodied AI team at FAIR Labs.
 My work has looked at how we can make robots into useful, general-purposem mobile manipulators in homes.
 In particular, I pushed a challenge we called open-vocabulary mobile manipulation, or OVMM, which says robots should be able to pick and place any object in any environment.
 We ran a Neurips competition to encourage people to build reproducible robots which can perform this OVMM task.
+I am continuing in this direction at Hello Robot.

 Papers